Chester Bidwell Darrall

-Chester Bidwell Darrall (June 24, 1842 – January 1, 1908) was an American Republican Congressman from Louisiana during the latter half of the 19th Century.
+Chester Bidwell Darrall (June 24, 1842 – January 1, 1908) was an American Republican politician who served as a U.S. representative for Louisiana from 1869 to 1878 and from 1881 to 1883.

 Early life and military service

 He was born near Addison, Somerset County, Pennsylvania, and attended the common schools.
 Darrall studied medicine and was graduated from Albany Medical College in New York State.
 During the Civil War, Dr. Darrall entered the Union Army as assistant surgeon of the Eighty-sixth Regiment, New York Volunteers, and later was promoted to surgeon.
 While on active duty in Louisiana, Darrall resigned from the Army in 1867 and engaged in mercantile pursuits and planting in Brashear (now Morgan City), Louisiana.